Pyotr Z. Bazhbeuk-Melikov: PNȚ recruitment and later life

 In October 1934, Bazhbeuk became one of three PNȚ vice presidents for Orhei County, also joining the disciplinary committee.
 After by-elections in March 1935, the former mayor was reconfirmed to Orhei's city council.
 As the eldest member, he served as inaugural session president (March 22), announcing that the PNȚ would form the "loyal opposition" to Mayor Plăcintă, who was reconfirmed by a PNL majority.
+In August 1936, he was rewarded by government with a lifetime membership in the chamber of agriculture; he had involved himself in the soybean trade.
+He and his associate, Vâhovschi, created Soia company—which, according to one hostile piece in Gazeta Basarabiei, reported 2,000 hectares in its possession, when in fact it only held 600.

-The Orhei round of the local elections in mid 1937 saw him on the campaign trail alongside Gheorghe Panișca, making stops in places such as Onișcani and Meleșeni.
+The Orhei round of the local elections in mid-1937 saw Bazhbeuk on the campaign trail alongside Gheorghe Panișca, making stops in places such as Onișcani and Meleșeni.
 At such rallies, he decried actions by the far-right National Christian Party, noting that its "unhinged" and "criminal propaganda" was in fact communist in nature.
-In January 1939, with the PNȚ formally outlawed, Bazhbeuk-Melikov joined Romania's sole legal party, the National Renaissance Front.
-The following year, Bazhbeuk was again chased out of Bessarabia by the Soviet occupation, and was for a while reported as missing by his wife Vera, who had settled in Bucharest.
+He presented himself for a Senate seat in the December election, also at Orhei, running alongside PNȚ colleague Mihai Drăgan.
+They only won 1,680 votes, with the two seats taken by National Liberals Mișu Marinescu and Pavel Guciujna (with 8,691 votes between them); the National Christians had outperformed the PNȚ, taking second-place.
+In January 1939, with the PNȚ formally outlawed, Bazhbeuk joined Romania's sole legal party, the National Renaissance Front.
+The following year, he was again chased out of Bessarabia by the Soviet occupation, and was for a while reported as missing by his wife Vera, who had settled in Bucharest.
 He died in early October 1944, "after a short and terrible suffering", in Ploiești, being buried in that city's Bolovan Cemetery.
 A one-year memorial service was held at the Bucharest Armenian Church.